26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We’re cheap—and proud of it

 When you open up the paper and you see those coupons, it looks like dollar bills staring you in the face … It’s how I grew up.
-Why not?—Hilary Swank to talk-show host Kelly Ripa, on clipping coupons Learn the secrets lotto winners won’t tell you.
+Why not?—Hilary Swank to talk-show host Kelly Ripa, on clipping coupons.
+Here are 13 more things rich people never waste their money on!

 I think about it this way: Not spending money is the same as making money